 Have a read of our article, How to manage the impact of early retirement, to find out more.
-Or, for more pension information and tips on financial planning in the lead-up to retirement, you might want to visit the money and finance section of our website.
+Or, for more pension information and tips on financial planning in the lead-up to retirement, you might want to visit the pensions and retirement planning section of our website.

-2. How will I fill my free time if I decide to retire from my job?
+2. How will I fill my free time if I decide to retire?

-When you’re thinking about retiring from your job, one of the most important things to consider alongside your finances is how you’ll fill your free time.
+When you’re thinking about retiring, one of the most important things to consider (alongside your finances) is how you’ll fill your free time.

 Research shows that people can spend the first few weeks or months of retirement enjoying a well-deserved break from working life – only to become bored and restless after that initial period has passed.

-Once the novelty of having lots of free time has worn off, it’s natural that you might find yourself looking for new ways to add meaning and purpose, and wondering what you’re supposed to get out of bed each day.
+Once the novelty of having lots of free time has worn off, it’s natural that you might find yourself looking for a renewed sense of meaning and purpose.
 Some people also say that they experience a loss of identity during retirement and feel unsure of their role in this new chapter.

 To make sure you maintain a sense of purpose throughout retirement, it can be a good idea to work out what you plan to do with your free time early on.

-For example, will you be helping out more with the grandkids, looking to start your own business, or learning some new skills?
-Perhaps you’ll be dedicating more time to your health and fitness or exploring activities you’re passionate about on a deeper level.
+For example, will you be helping out with the grandkids, looking to start your own business, or learning some new skills?
+Perhaps you’ll be dedicating more time to your health and fitness, or exploring activities you’re passionate about.

 Generally speaking, it can be useful to over-plan rather than under-plan, so that you always have something to keep you busy should you want it.
 Remember, you can just as easily cancel plans if you need some downtime.

-If you’re unsure how you want to spend your retirement, or even whether you’ll enjoy the things you plan for yourself, it’s always worth giving yourself a few different options.
+If you’re unsure how you want to spend your retirement, or even whether you’ll enjoy the things you plan for yourself, it’s always worth giving yourself some different options.
 That way, if your initial plan doesn’t work out, you’ll have something else to focus on.